 Nine out of every ten plastic items end up in the sea, where they choke up marine habitats, release chemicals that pollute the water and are consumed by sea animals, poisoning and killing them.

-Are you thinking about staying on a beach resort?
-Research it – what was there before?
+If you’re thinking of staying on a beach resort, research it – what was there before?

-Has it been constructed in an eco friendly way or has it simply bulldozed over what was once natural habitat with no mitigation actions taken at all?
+Has the resort been constructed in an eco friendly way or has it simply bulldozed over what was once natural habitat with no mitigation actions taken at all?

 Do your research.
 Know where you are staying and the impact you will have by being there.